vaclav2016/xmppredis/README.md

 * For hardware/languages without support asynchronous execution (like multithreading/pthreads or something like a Java JMS) - PHP language, Arduino hardware etc.
 * For hardware/languages without rich hardware/libraries - Arduino, STM32 etc. For example: libopenssl may be is too big for Arduino, but notification exchange is require strong crypto-protection.
 Another example: have too many instances of Java Runtime Environment (JRE) is not good idea for C.H.I.P (for me it is a nice ARM-based hardware with Debian OS, 512MB RAM, WiFi and $9 price).
 * Building bridges between social platforms or internet protocols (jabber <-> email, skype <-> jabber etc).
-This bridges will be usefull for business or for keeping Your privacy (in case, when You place Your bridge into TOR).
+This bridges will be usefull for business (notificaion from frontend/backoffice to backoffice) or for keeping Your privacy (in case, when You place Your bridge into TOR).

 In this cases, You just a place message to REDIS queue.